Log in

 Upcoming Events

-The 2025 edition of the UK OODs will focus on the Fagaceae family and include visits to two collections in Cornwall.
+The 2026 edition of the UK OODs will feature visits to two oak collections in southeastern England.

 The International Oak Society acknowledges the generous support of the following institutions: